mbrandonw/presentations/2024-03-22-macros/presentation.md

 ---

-# Better to surface errors than generate bad Swift code
+# Better for your macro to surface errors than generate bad Swift code

 ^ Our first lesson to keep in mind is that it is far, far better for your macro to emit a diagnostic than to rely on Xcode emitting it for you.